 The National 12th Five-Year Plan has given support to Hong Kong's position as an international financial, trade and shipping centre, and support for Hong Kong's development as an international asset management centre and an offshore Renminbi (RMB) business centre, increasing her impact on a global scale.
 To capitalize on the fast-growing opportunities of the Mainland and sustain Hong Kong's position and longer term development, a steady and adequate supply of quality office space is pivotal.

-In the 2011-12 Policy Address, the Chief Executive announced the adoption of a visionary, coordinated and integrated approach to transform Kowloon East into an attractive CBD to sustain Hong Kong’s economic development.
+In the 2011-12 Policy Address, the Chief Executive announced the adoption of a visionary, coordinated and integrated approach to transform Kowloon East into an additional attractive CBD to sustain Hong Kong’s economic development.
 This initiative was reiterated in the subsequent Policy Addresses.
 Specifically, this involves land use review, enhanced urban design, and improvement to connectivity and the associated infrastructure.

 All industrial land in Kwun Tong and Kowloon Bay was rezoned to "Business" use in 2001, which would allow conversion of industrial premises to office use and redevelopment of industrial buildings for office and commercial uses.
 In April 2010, the Government introduced measures to revitalize industrial buildings in Hong Kong.
 By end December 2014, 69 applications have been approved and executed for wholesale conversion or redevelopment and 40 of them are in Kwun Tong and Kowloon Bay.
 These industrial buildings will be redeveloped or converted into offices, shops and services, and hotels.